milossontak/cv/index.md

 __Komerční banka - Hana project__

-The project aims to improve debt collection in the area of ​​hard collection.
+The project aimed to improve debt collection in the area of ​​hard collection.
 The Dispo system (Unicorn) will be replaced by a new LoanOffice system (StringData), which will manage workflows and tasks in hard collection processes.
 The LoanOffice application is integrated into a number of KB systems (KBI, Colco, DWH), from which it will draw information for enforcement management.

 - Integration of the KB system into the new LoanOffice system from Stringdata,
 - communication between the Stringdata supplier and the KB customer,